ExamDay/CRT_Simulator/readme.md

 cd /path/to/this/repository
 bash automate.bash
 ```
 And that's it!
-The edited video will appear in your an "outputs" folder at the root of the repo.
+The edited video will appear in an "outputs" folder at the root of the repo.

 # Some pointers:
 - The aspect ratio of the included CRT overlay is 4:3.
 Any video differing from this ratio will be